 Badfinger could have been huge.
 What’s more, the band’s connections with The Beatles once earned them the tag of ‘the new Fab Four’.
 But instead, despite writing and recording some wonderfully memorable music, Badfinger went down in the annals of rock history for all the wrong reasons.
-Most people who remember the band today will probably point to the fact that two key members committed suicide.
+Most people who remember the band today will probably point to the fact that two key members took their own lives.

 The story of Badfinger is probably one of the most tragic in rock’n’roll.
 Everything that could go wrong did go wrong – twice – while their occasional triumphs over adversity never seemed to bring them their rightful reward.
 When Harry Nilsson first heard Without You (his future worldwide No.1 hit single), written by Badfinger’s Pete Ham and Tom Evans, he assumed it was a Beatles song.
 It was an understandable mistake, given that Paul McCartney had taken the band under his wing, signed them to The Beatles’ Apple label, and even written a hit for them in Come And Get It.
 Badfinger also backed George Harrison on his Bangladesh concerts.
 But their connection with The Beatles would become a double-edged sword.

 ‘The new Fab Four’ label earned Badfinger respect in the States, where they found their greatest success.
 But with the whole Beatles business empire fragmenting around them they found themselves left in a limbo.
 Having inaccessible management in another country didn’t help.
 And, ultimately, even the authorship of Without You was disputed.
 In 1975, Pete Ham took his own life.
 Tom Evans killed himself in 1983.
 Meanwhile a whole new generation of music fans have discovered the band, via their track Baby Blue, used in the final episode of cult drama Breaking Bad.